fortran-lang/stdlib/doc/specs/stdlib_math.md

 end program demo_logspace_rstart_cbase
 ```
-## `seq` - Creates an vector of `integer/real` type with evenly spaced values within a given interval.
+## `arange` - Create a vector of the `integer/real` type with evenly spaced values within a given interval.

 ### Status